eBooks at Tufts

 Searching and Finding eBooks

-eBooks can be found by searching in JumboSearch or the Classic Catalog, in the same way as looking for printed books.
+eBooks can be found by searching in JumboSearch, in the same way as looking for printed books.
 Researchers can search by book title, author name, and subject as well as by general keywords. eBooks are generally listed as "electronic resources" in the results list, which distinguishes them from their print counterparts.

 All ebooks allow users to read the contents online and search the text for specific keywords and passages.